Compiling OpenEB on Windows from sources

 Install some dependencies with vcpkg:

-• then in a command prompt, navigate to the directory where vcpkg was extracted (called VCPKG_SRC_DIR in following sections) and launch the following command:
+• In a command prompt, navigate to VCPKG_SRC_DIR` and launch the following commands:

 bootstrap-vcpkg.bat